SupreethBaliga/Compilers/README.md

 # Final Project:
 ## Directory Structure
 * src - Contains all the python code files for
+* PDFs - Submission files for the different milestones
+* tests - Contains the tests for the different Milestones and the final project

+The following folders are created on the execution of compiler program :

 * dot - Contains dot files for AST
 * ASTgraphs - Contains AST produced in PDF format
-* PDFs - Submission files for the different milestones
 * ST - Symbol Table in json format
 * TAC - 3 Address Code (Intermediate Language Code) of the corresponding test
+* assembly - Generated assembly code
-* tests - Contains the tests for the different Milestones and the final project
+* executable - Contains the executable for the test case

 ## Features